Linda Johnson CPsychol, AFBPsS, Individuals and Couples

 Couples counselling diploma with Re:vision

-£50 per 55 minute session for individuals at my home practice, either payable as cash or cheque at the end of each session.
+£50 per 55 minute session for individuals at my home practice, either payable by BACS prior to the session, or cash at the end of each session.

 £50 per 55 minute session for couples

 Concessions may be available for those on low income, in financial difficulties and for students for whom it is a requirement to have counselling as part of their training.